Fitness for all generations remains a top priority as new 2025–26 trends revealed

 20. Exercise in Physical Rehabilitation and Adaptive Training

-Mr Alexander added that the growing popularity of low-impact and adaptive exercise options demonstrates the industry’s commitment to inclusivity and accessibility.
+In addition, the growing popularity of low-impact and adaptive exercise options highlights the industry’s commitment to inclusivity.

-“Whether you’re starting your fitness journey, recovering from injury, or looking to age well, there are more options than ever before to stay active safely and effectively,” he said.
+“Whether you are starting your fitness journey, recovering from injury or looking to age well, there are now more options than ever to stay active safely and effectively,” Mr Alexander said.

-As the industry moves into 2026, AUSactive’s insights show a clear trend toward holistic health, inclusivity, and the powerful connection between physical activity and mental wellbeing — shaping a future where fitness truly supports every Australian.
+As the industry moves into 2026, AUSactive’s insights point to a clear shift towards holistic health, inclusivity and the strong connection between physical activity and mental wellbeing.

 Sign Up To Our Newsletter.